daq-tools/kotori/doc/source/development/tests.rst

 and the interactions between the subsystems.

 Messages will get published to the MQTT bus by shelling out to ``mosquitto_pub``.
-After that, InfluxDB will be checked to contain the right data and Grafana will be checked to be accurately provisioned.
+After that, the database will be checked to contain the right data and Grafana will be checked to be accurately provisioned.

 While the shell-out can well be optimized for efficiency, it is also pleasant